Warkanlock/warkanlock.github.io/_posts/2024-03-15-moving-abroad-2.md

 **No [third places](https://en.wikipedia.org/wiki/Third_place).**

-I grew up in the countryside, near Rosario, a really nice and calm city where everyone was wandering around, talking, greeting, and hanging out in places.
-Those places I found later on in Rosario and in every place where I lived since being a kid.
+I grew up in the countryside, near [Rosario](https://en.wikipedia.org/wiki/Rosario), a really nice and calm city where everyone was wandering around, talking, greeting, and hanging out in places.
+Those places I found later on in the city and in every place where I lived.
 I've always found places to hang out.
+Except here.

 In Turin, it was Il Parco Valentino, Porta Palazzo, the many coffees in the street that you can stop-drink-go, the trattorias, and at least ten other different kinds of places.